-The District has considered subsequent events through March 9, 2021, the date which the financial statements were available for release.
+The District has considered subsequent events through January 10, 2023 the date which the financial statements were available for release.
 The District believes there are no subsequent events to disclose.
+The District does not have any reason to assume it will not be able to continue for the next year.